-** 5) Computer Science UPGRADE program
+** 4) Computer Science UPGRADE program

-Dates: June 19 – July 27 (6 weeks), Mon-Thurs, 8am – 1pm with industry trips on Friday.
+Dates: June 18 – July 26 (6 weeks), Mon-Thurs, 7:45am – 1pm with industry trips on Friday.

 Cost: FREE (high school students only):

-College credit: 5 units
+College credit: 5 units.

-The UPGRADE program’s goal is to introduce a diverse set of high school and first year college students to careers in Information Communication Technology (ICT), while providing a structured introduction to college and higher education success techniques.
+The UPGRADE program’s goal is to introduce a diverse group of high school and first year college students to careers in Information Communication Technology (ICT), while providing a structured introduction to college and higher education success techniques.
 This computer science course (CIS 5) has a hands-on curriculum centered around the Raspberry Pi Micro-computer and Windows Lab computers.
 Topics includes but are not limited to the Raspberry Pi 2, computer hardware, computer peripherals, command line navigation, file system fundamentals, file manipulation, Web design / programming, Python programming, and computer science fundamentals.
 Free breakfast and lunch are provided.
 This program also includes an Orientation to College Success counseling class, trips to technology companies, guest speakers, and financial literacy curriculum.

-———————– Regularly scheduled Laney COURSES ———————–
+——— Regularly scheduled Laney COURSES ———

 The courses below are regularly scheduled Laney summer courses open to all.
 We’ve selected these as great courses for young adults to learn more about these careers.
 All of these courses meet during the standard Laney summer term (June 19 – July 27).
 These will not require a special application.
 All you need to do is enroll at the Laney website.

-BIOL 75 Biological Sciences Fundamentals of Biotechnology (2 units)
+BIO 75 Fundamentals of Biotechnology (2)

-COSM 245 Cosmetology Introduction to Cosmetology (2 units)
+COSM 245 Intro to Cosmetology (2)

-GRART 231 Graphic Arts Introduction to Graphic Design (3 units)
+GRART 231 Intro to Graphic Design (3)